 Artists and audiences are interdependent groups: each needs and nourishes the other.
-While these are fluid categories, we aim to support and encourage participation in both.
+While these are fluid categories, the City of Melbourne aims to support and encourage participation in both.

-We acknowledge that art can be created in a multiplicity of ways and that community members are often co-creators as well as audiences.
+We acknowledge that art can be created in multiple and diverse ways and that individuals and groups in the community are often co-creators as well as audiences.

 When we refer to 'audiences' in this strategy, we are not only talking about regular patrons of concerts, plays and exhibitions.
-Audiences means everyone engaging in any way with an arts experience - whether as onlooker, listener, curious passerby, spontaneous participant - and embraces every kind of interaction with the arts, however fleeting, immersive or unplanned.
+Audiences means everyone engaging in any way with an arts experience, whether as onlooker, listener, curious passerby or spontaneous participant, and embraces every kind of interaction with the arts, however fleeting, immersive or unplanned.

-Artists and the work they do have a special role in a creative city.
+Artists and their work have a special role in a creative city.
 The arts enrich the life of our community in ways nothing else can.
-They reimagine the possibilities and meanings of our environment; they reveal the miraculous in what we take for granted and the wonder and strangeness of our everyday lives.
-Ultimately, they challenge and expand our sense of what it is to be human.
+They reimagine the possibilities and meanings of our environment.
+They reveal the miraculous in what we take for granted and the wonder and strangeness of our everyday lives.
+Ultimately, the arts challenge and expand our sense of what it is to be human.

 The City of Melbourne recognises that experimentation, inclusivity and diversity are vital to a strong and exciting arts culture.
-That's why we aim to work with artists of all backgrounds across the full spectrum of practices and art forms.
+That's why we aim to work with artists of all backgrounds across the full spectrum of practices and art forms